xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <img src="/img/panorama-homography/panorama.jpg">

-While this is cool, it does reveal another unfortunate downside of our choice of mosaic: we lose lots of data for a uniform picture.
+While this is cool, it does reveal another unfortunate downside of our choice of mosaic: if we want a uniform picture, we have to sacrifice a lot of data.

 <img src="/img/panorama-homography/panoramaCrop.jpg">